brandonchacon/TimberlineCS/AdvCSAssignments/Projects/Project1/README.md

 - https://skillcrush.com/2015/03/12/impressive-tech-portfolio/
 - https://www.smashingmagazine.com/2013/06/workflow-design-develop-modern-portfolio-website/

 3. Brainstorm.
 Your portfolio should consist of the following sections (at a minimum).
 Within each section, think of what you want to include.
-For each section, you may not have much, or anything at all, but as you grow as a developer so to will the content.
+For each section, you may not have much, or anything at all, but as you grow as a developer so too will the content.

 - Introduction to you
 - Hobbies/Interests/Extra-curricular